-Many first time parents have a host of questions about celebrating the Sacrament of Baptism for their child.
+Many first time parents have questions about celebrating the Sacrament of Baptism.
 We hope your questions are answered here below.
-If not always feel welcomed to call the parish office and speak with one of the parish staff about your particular question!
+If not, please contact the Parish Office at 813-229-1595 to learn more.

 How old should my infant child be to be baptized?

 Under ordinary circumstances, parents should see to the Baptism of their infants within the first few weeks: “As soon as possible after birth, even before it, they are to approach the parish priest to ask for the sacrament for their child and to be themselves prepared for it.”
 (Canon #876) The first consideration in determining the time is the welfare of the child, says Father John Huels, OSM, in the Pastoral Companion (Franciscan Press).
 Fr.
 Huels notes that the phrase “within the first weeks after birth,” may be interpreted to allow for special family considerations, for example, allowing the parents and other family members time to adjust to the new arrival and scheduling the participation of extended family and friends who may have to travel some distance.
 On the other hand, the Baptism should not be unduly delayed.

 What if my child is no longer an infant – does that change what we need to do?

 A child under the age of seven is considered an “infant” in regards to baptism within the Catholic Church.
 As long as your child is less than seven years of age, the process and requirements are the same.
 Depending on the understanding and maturity of your child, this might be a wonderful opportunity for them to share in the preparation for the sacrament.

 If your child is seven or older, we will work with you to find the best pathway that leads your child to the sacrament of Baptism – and the other sacraments – and will depend on the age of the child.
 In this case, please contact the pastor at the Parish Office.
 If you would like to know more about the parish’s Children & Youth Faith Formation and Sacramental Preparation program for children older than seven, click here.